U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 "We've always built these as the floor, the bare minimum," Jha says.
 More testing would be even better, allowing states to more rapidly tamp down case surges.

-In fact, other experts have proposed the U.S. do even more testing.
-Paul Romer, a professor of economics at New York University proposed in a recent white paper that if the U.S. tested every resident, every two weeks, isolating those who test positive, it could stop the pandemic in its tracks.
+In fact, other experts have proposed that the U.S. do even more testing.
+Paul Romer, a professor of economics at New York University, proposed in a recent white paper that if the U.S. tested every resident, every two weeks, isolating those who test positive, it could stop the pandemic in its tracks.

 Jha warns that without sufficient testing, and the infrastructure in place to trace and isolate contacts, there's a real risk that states — even those with few cases now — will see new large outbreaks.
 "I think what people have to remember is that the virus isn't gone.
 The disease isn't gone.
 And it's going to be with us for a while," he says.